 For example, imagine this scenario: you and your dog are out on a walk.
 She’s walking about 10 feet in front of you and while you both are daydreaming, she sees a squirrel (or other distraction) and bolts.
 You weren’t expecting this and you drop the leash.
 Now the retractable leash is retracting - getting further away from you and IT’S CHASING HER!
 This can be terrifying to dogs and will encourage them to continue running (despite dangers like oncoming traffic) and ignore your commands to return.
 When this scenario happens, dogs can get lost or worse can happen.

-A well-trained dog (and human) is paramount whether you’re taking a pleasure stroll or training for a doggie 5K, but getting the right leash will take your dog the extra mile.
+A well-trained dog (and human) is paramount whether you’re taking a pleasure stroll or training for a doggie 5K, but getting the right leash will take you the extra mile.
 Have a discussion with your veterinarian or veterinary behaviorist about the best leash and collar for your pet and your lifestyle.

 Updated March 18, 2019 by Dr. Aliya McCullough and Dr. Jennifer Maniet